maraouf/OmniGrid/README.md

 ## Updating OmniGrid itself

-The Forgejo Actions pipeline handles the full update flow: `git push origin main` rsyncs the build context, runs `docker build --build-arg VERSION=<new>` on the manager, pushes the tag to the registry, and force-updates the running service onto it.
+The CI pipeline handles the full update flow: `git push origin main` rsyncs the build context, runs `docker build --build-arg VERSION=<new>` on the manager, pushes the tag to the registry, and force-updates the running service onto it.
 CI also auto-bumps PATCH on every successful deploy.
 See [`docs/guidelines/deploy.md`](docs/guidelines/deploy.md) for the full runbook.

 For manual updates without the pipeline, rsync the build context to the manager and rebuild + redeploy: